 Interest income is recorded on the accrual basis to the extent amounts are expected to be collected.
 Prepayment penalties received by us are recorded as income upon receipt.
 Accrued interest is evaluated for collectability.
 When a debt security becomes 90 days or more past due and we do not expect the debtor to be able to service all of its debt or other obligations, the debt security will generally be placed on non-accrual status, and we will cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 Additionally, if a debt security has deferred interest payment terms and we become aware of a deterioration in the credit quality, we will evaluate the collectability of the deferred interest payment.
 If it is determined that the deferred interest in unlikely to be collected, we will place the security on non-accrual status and cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay the contractual amounts due.
 If a debt security's status significantly improves with respect to the debtor's ability to service the debt or other obligations, or if a debt security is fully impaired, sold or written off, it will be removed from non-accrual status.
-As of December 31, 2014 and December 31, 2013, we did not have any investments that were more than 90 days past due.
 As of December 31, 2014 and December 31, 2013, we had two and zero investments, respectively on non-accrual status.
 The investments on non-accrual status as of December 31, 2014 represent two loans to one portfolio company, which experienced a significant decline in credit quality raising doubt around our ability to collect the principal and interest contractually due.
 All interest due under these investments was deferred, with no current interest payments required to be made.
 Given the credit deterioration, no interest income has been recognized on these investments during the year ended December 31, 2014.
 Aside from these two investments on non-accrual status as of December 31, 2014, we are not aware of any material changes to the creditworthiness of the borrowers underlying its debt investments.